by Matt Slick

 Refuting Moral Nihilism

-The philosophical problem with moral nihilism is that it cannot justify its arbitrary moral assessments; and when it does make moral assessments, it does so based on what "ought" to be done, thereby refuting itself.
+The philosophical problem with moral nihilism is that it cannot justify its arbitrary moral assessments, and when it does make moral assessments, it does so based on what "ought" to be done, thereby refuting itself.
 Let me explain.
 Moral nihilists would say that murder is to be avoided because the end result is negative since it injures a person and/or society.
-In saying this they are assigning a value to the result and in this case a negative value based on the effect of the action: murder.
+In saying this, they are assigning a value to the result and in this case a negative value based on the effect of the action: murder.
 But, why assign that negative value?
-If they say it is because it hurts people, then they are saying that there is an intrinsic value to not hurting people--and that is inconsistent with their position.
+If they say that it is because it hurts people, then they are saying that there is an intrinsic value to not hurting people--and that is inconsistent with their position.
 If they say that they just choose to assign a negative value to murder and yet they also deny intrinsic value of that action, then they are not able to justify their assignment as being anything other than arbitrary without inadvertently appealing to intrinsic value.
 If they admit that punishing a murderer is nothing more than an arbitrary decision, then they admit it is just as defensible to murder another because there is no intrinsic value to it.

-If the moral nihilist wants to say that the so-called ethical values are derived from that which increases harmony in society, then they are citing the goal and assigning value to it because there is an "ought" there; otherwise, they would not assign such a value to it in the first place.
+If the moral nihilist wants to say that the so-called ethical values are derived from that which increases harmony in society, then they are citing the goal and assigning value to it because there is an "ought" there, otherwise, they would not assign such a value to it in the first place.
 They are recognizing an inherent value without admitting they are doing so.
 For immoral nihilists to be consistent, they should not assign any value to any action even if it increases or decreases harmony within society or one's personal life.
 But, if that is the case, then robbing them is neither right nor wrong.
 It is just inconvenient for the victim.
 And, can we jail someone for inconveniencing someone else?